 Digitization is the most efficient and scalable way to implement a self-inspection program.
 The benefits of a technological solution are as follows:

-With a digital solution, you are able to monitor both self- and third-party inspections (including in-line and FRI inspections) in real-time from anywhere.
+With a digital solution, you are able to monitor both self- and third-party inspections (including in-line and FRI inspections) in real time from anywhere.
 This capability ensures the integrity of inspections and empowers organizations to exercise full visibility over their factory partners.

-2. It is the only scalable solution.
+2. The only scalable solution

 Configure your workflows and AQLs, roll out new standards and self-inspection guidelines at scale, and implement network-wide changes with unprecedented agility with a digital solution.

 Without this ability to standardize and configure, different partners would follow their own parameters and self-inspection results would be unreliable.
-The trustworthiness of this data is compounded by the fact that all workflows, reports, and CAPAs are entirely automated, thereby removing the risk for human error or manipulation.
+The trustworthiness of this data is compounded by the fact that all workflows, reports, and CAPAs are entirely automated, thereby removing the risk of human error or manipulation.

-3. It makes analysis of enormous amounts of data possible.
+3. Analyzes enormous amounts of data

 All data from every third-party and self-inspection is being continuously fed into a data lake, which can be drawn on at any time for analysis and comparison.
 This creates new degrees of agility, allowing you to identify defects with predictive analytics and rapidly manage supply chain risk.